haydenlinder/react-three-fiber-intro/README.md

   * texture

 * **Geometry**
-	- Geometry primitives
+	* Geometry primitives
-	- Custom geometry
+	* Custom geometry

 * **Mesh**
-	- Show use of materials and geometry objects as mesh
+	* Show use of materials and geometry objects as mesh
-	- You can use examples from previous sections and show how they can be used in a mesh Texture
+	* You can use examples from previous sections and show how they can be used in a mesh

-	- Load cube or sphere with a custom image from file using textures
+* **Texture**
-	- Discuss how you can use a 2d canvas or render from another scene.
+	* Load cube or sphere with a custom image from file using textures
-Events
+	* Discuss how you can use a 2d canvas or render from another scene.

-	- Reacting to pointer events
+* **Controls**
-Controls
+	* Dragcontrols
-	- Orbitcontrols
+	* extend
-	- Dragcontrols
+    * events

-	- extend
+* **Physics**
-Physics
+	* manual,
-	- manual, react-spring, or similar
+    * react-spring, or similar

-Putting it all together
+* **Putting it all together**
-	- Show the final product as a whole working as a react app in browser
+	* Discuss what other things students can try on their own
-	- Discuss what other things students can try on their own
+      * Using Assets
-	- Briefly touch other advanced topics they can look into to get even better understanding
+	* Briefly touch other advanced topics they can look into to get even better understanding